- See a full list of publications

 - Explore connections, collaborators, related work and more

-I am producer with Ben Woodiwiss, co-founder of Look/Think Films, an independent London-based film production company.
+I was the producer and co-founder of Look/Think Films with Ben Woodiwiss from 2010-2018, an independent London-based film production company.
 Our first feature, Benny Loves Killing (2012) received many favourable reviews and won several awards at international film festivals, including Best Horror at the Oregon Independent Film Festival.
-Watch the trailer here

-Book - Hollywood Action Films and Spatial Theory (New York: Routledge, 2015)
+Hollywood Action Films and Spatial Theory (London: Routledge, 2015)

 ‘Quantification and Substitution: The Abstract Space of Virtual Cinematography’ Animation: An Interdisciplinary Journal 8:3 (2013): 253-266